jayanth-99jk/moviesearchengineclone/README.md

 Home Page

-if you search movies it displayes in the frontend of the home page
+If you search for movies, it displays in the frontend of the home page

-and there is a favourites buttion click on added to favourites list
+And there is a favourites button, click on add to favourites list

-by clicking on the poster you can get better information and you can remove from favourites
+By clicking on the poster, you can get better information And you can remove from favourites